M87-virgo/soccer_result_smltr/README.md

 probability of scoring one goal more and getting one goal less.
 The higher the value, the higher is the probability of the team to score one goal and getting one goal less.
 **So you can say the teamability improves both offensive and defensive.**

-**Next, I will implement how the results of the last 5 Games will influence the current match results.**

 **How do I estimate the values of the teams?**
 The values are really just rough estimates.